Title

 Amendment to the Corporation Law requiring business corporations to maintain a "Stock and transfer book" containing records of stockholders, stock transactions, and other prescribed entries, to be open for inspection by directors, stockholders, and members.

-Yes, the corporation may open a share register in any state or territory of the United States.
+A corporation may open a share register in any state or territory of the United States and may employ agents to keep that register and record transfers made in that state or territory (or elsewhere).

-A transfer of shares is not valid between the parties unless it is noted upon the share register showing the names of the parties to the transaction, date of transfer, certificate number, and number of shares transferred.
+It must show: the names of the parties to the transaction, the date of the transfer, the number of the certificate, and the number of shares transferred.

 Analyze Cases Smarter, Faster